NL-BioImaging/biomero/resources/tutorials/tutorial_GoogleCloud_slurm.md

 ======= Init environment =======

-Now we go to Omero web and run the `slurm/init_environment` script to apply this config and setup our Slurm.
+Now we go to OMERO web and run the `slurm/init_environment` script to apply this config and setup our Slurm.
 We will use the default location, no need to fill in anything, just run the script.

 ![Slurm Init Busy](./images/webclient_init_env.PNG)